-Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2021, compared with June 30, 2020, are presented below:
+Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2022 are presented below:

-June 30, 2021 June 30, 2020 Inflation Future Salary Increases, including inflation 2.4 percent 3.25 percent to 13.58 percent 3.00 percent 3.50 percent to 18.20 percent COLA or Ad Hoc COLA 2.0 percent, on or after April 1, 2018, COLAs for future 2.5 percent retirees will be delayed for three years following commencement Investment Rate of Return 7.00 percent net of System expenses 7.50 percent net of investment expense, including inflation Actuarial Cost Method Entry Age Normal (Level Percent of Payroll) Entry Age Normal (Level Percent of Payroll)
+T (1) 2.4

+Inflation 2.4 percent

+Future Salary Increases, including inflation 3.25 percent to 13.58 percent

+COLA or Ad Hoc COLA 2.0 percent, on or after

+April 1, 2018, COLAs for future

+retirees will be delayed for three

+years following commencement

+Investment Rate of Return 7.00 percent net of

+System expenses

+Actuarial Cost Method Entry Age Normal

+(Level Percent of Payroll)

-Mortality rates for 2021 were based on the PUB-2010 General Employee Amount Weight Below Median Healthy Retiree mortality table projected to 2017 with ages set forward 1 year and adjusted 94.20 percent for males and set forward 2 years and adjusted 81.35 percent for females.
+Mortality rates were based on the PUB-2010 General Employee Amount Weight Below Median Healthy Retiree mortality table projected to 2017 with ages set forward 1 year and adjusted 94.20 percent for males and set forward 2 years and adjusted 81.35 percent for females.
 Mortality among disabled members were based upon the PUB-2010 General Disabled Retiree mortality table projected to 2017 with ages set forward 5 years and adjusted 103.3 percent for males and set forward 3 years and adjusted 106.8 percent for females.
 Future improvement in mortality rates is reflected by applying the MP-2020 projection scale generationally.